VitalPBX/vitalpbx_add_application_server/README.md

 VitalPBX Application Server Setup
 =====
-HSometimes it is necessary to have certain applications on a server that is not the same one that handles phone calls.
+Sometimes it is necessary to have certain applications on a server that is not the same one that handles phone calls.
 For example, if we want the Sonata Suite to be on a separate server.
 In this manual we will explain the steps to follow to achieve this goal.

 ## Example:<br>